awesome-panel/awesome-panel-extensions/README.md

 ## Extensions Overview

-Panel supports two types of extensions.
+Panel supports two types of extensions *One Way Extensions* and *Bidirectional Extensions*.

-- Static Extensions
-- Bidirectional Extensions

 **One Way Extensions** are extensions that are created using the `HTML` pane.
 You can combine HTML, CSS and/ or JS to create amazing extensions to Panel.
 But these extensions cannot communicate from the browser back to Python.

 **Bidirectional Extensions** on the other hand supports bidirectional communication from Python to the Browser and back.
 This is how all the layouts, panes and widgets of Panel are created.
-In order to create a dynamic extension you need to implement

-- Browser side functionality in TypeScript (or JS)
-- A Bokeh Model in Python
-- A Panel Model in Python
+This functionality is uses the [Bokeh Extensions](ttps://docs.bokeh.org/en/latest/docs/user_guide/extensions.html) api.

 ## Examples